-A group of travel writers and I dined at Bogeys Bar & Restaurant, located in a cute part of Defuniak Springs, during a press trip to the area.
-The large week night crowd immediately impressed me.
-We admired the hand-painted mural on the second floor between a beautiful, wide stairway as we were shown to our table near the bar.
-The restaurant was tastefully decorated and it felt warm and welcoming.
+A group of travel writers and I dined at Bogeys Restaurant, located in a cute part of Defuniak Springs, during a press trip to the area.
+The large weeknight crowd immediately impressed me.
+We admired the hand-painted mural on the second floor between a beautiful, wide stairway as we went to our table near the bar.
+The restaurant is tastefully decorated, and it felt warm and welcoming.
 If I had been alone, I would have sat at the bar and enjoyed the company of the other guests and friendly bartender.

-Our waitress greeted the table and made cocktail and wine suggestions.
+Our waitress greeted the table and made a cocktail and wine suggestion.
 We gladly took her up on the offer.
-Bogeys Bar & Restaurant used an artsy mix of stemware, making our colorful libations even more Instagrammable.
+Bogeys Restaurant used an artsy mix of stemware, making our colorful libations even more Instagrammable.
 The Pineapple Upside Down Martini was a perfect choice for my sweet cocktail preference.
 I loved it!
-My friend Sandra’s jumbo margarita looked amazing, too.
+My friend Sandra’s jumbo margarita looked tempting, too.

 For appetizers, we ordered Crab Cakes, with a Cajun remoulade sauce, and Crab Stuffed Mushrooms, covered with a velvety béarnaise sauce for the table to share.
 The crab cakes were delicate and delicious, almost melting in our mouths, while the ooey-gooey mushrooms were sublime.
-It was nice having crab cakes that were not all additive fillers so they were devoured at once.
+It was nice having crab cakes that you could taste the crab in, and not all fillers.

 After one look at Bogey’s dessert menu, we could not resist ordering something.
-We shared a Bananas Foster Cheesecake, topped with nuts and caramel, and a Brownie drenched with chocolate sauce and ice cream.
+We shared a Bananas Foster Cheesecake, topped with nuts and caramel, and a Brownie drenched in chocolate sauce and ice cream.
 The cheesecake was ultra creamy and not overly sweet.
 We all agreed they were both phenomenal.
-Needless to say, there was not a crumb left on either plate.
+There was not a crumb left on either plate.

-I have driven by the Defuniak Springs signs (there are 3 exits) in Florida countless times and had no idea that such a tasty restaurant was only minutes away.
-The upscale and classy Bogeys Bar & Restaurant is worth a visit.
+I have driven by the Defuniak Springs signs (there are three exits) in Florida countless times and had no idea that such a tasty restaurant was only minutes away.
+The upscale and classy Bogeys Restaurant, Defuniak Springs is worth paying a visit.
 Your taste buds will thank you!

 660 Baldwin Avenue, DeFuniak Springs, FL 32435